 In New Zealand there are two types of IUDs:

-- progestogen or hormonal IUDs (such as Mirena®, Jaydess®)
+- progestogen-only or hormonal IUDs (such as Mirena®, Jaydess®)

 - copper IUD.

-The hormonal or progestogen IUD is covered in a layer of progestogen hormone (called levonorgestrel) which it releases slowly into the womb.
+The hormonal or progestogen-only IUD contains a progestogen called levonorgestrel that it releases slowly into the womb.

-- It prevents fertilisation of the egg by damaging or killing the sperm, and it also affects the lining of the uterus, making it unsuitable for a fertilised egg to implant and grow.
+- It prevents fertilisation of the egg by damaging or killing the sperm.
+It also affects the lining of the uterus, making it unsuitable for a fertilised egg to implant and grow.

-- Progestogen hormones in this IUD also reduce menstrual bleeding and cramping and is often used to treat menorrhagia (heavy periods).
+- Progestogen hormones in this IUD also reduce menstrual bleeding and cramping.
+Because of this, it is often used to treat menorrhagia (heavy periods).

-- Examples of the hormonal or progestogen IUD are:
+- Examples of the hormonal or progestogen-only IUD are:

 - Mirena® is effective for 5 years, while Jaydess® is effective for 3 years.
-At the end of this time your IUD will need to be changed.
-Your doctor will advise you if your IUD can be left for longer.
+At the end of this time, your IUD will need to be changed.

 The copper IUD works by releasing tiny amounts of copper into the womb which damages or kills the sperm, and also affects the lining of the uterus, making it unsuitable for a fertilised egg to implant and grow.